What is luck?

 What is luck from a scientific perspective?

+For ages, people have been trying to understand and harness luck (in games, gambling, casinos, etc).
 Luck has been studied scientifically.
 Dr Richard Wiseman studied hundreds of exceptionally lucky and unlucky people and has employed various methods – including psychometric questionnaires, laboratory experiments and extensive interviewing – to better understand the psychology of luck.
 He identified four factors that affect luck.
 Lucky people 1) maximise chance opportunities, 2) listen to lucky hunches, 3) expect good fortune and finally 4) they turn bad luck into good luck.
 There are some sub-factors for each of these four key luck factors which are listed in his highly recommended book ‘The Luck Factor’ by Dr. Richard Wiseman

 “Ability is of little account without opportunity.”
 Napoleon Bonaparte